tomexiskandar/bintang/README.rst

 We are going to provide some functions that may be needed most when working with Bintang objects.

-Bintang.read_excel(path, sheetname)
+Bintang.read_excel(path, sheetname, table=None)
 -----------------------------------

 Read an Excel file into Bintang table.

 | path: an excel file path to read from.
+| sheetname: the sheetname to read from.
-| sheetname: the sheetname and will be used as tablename.
+| table: table name to hold the data.
+If not given then sheetname will be used.

 .. code:: python